hellohaptik/docs_haptik/docs/other/facebook.md

 ## Step 5: Setting up webhook on Facebook App:

-- This step connects our Facebook App with our Dialog Builder.
+- This step connects our Facebook App with our Bot Builder.

-- Go to `Facebook for devlopers -> (our app) -> Messenger -> Settings`
+- Go to `Facebook for developers -> (our app) -> Messenger -> Settings`

 - Find the section titled **Webhooks**.